libsemigroups/libsemigroups/docs/source/matrix/dynamicmatrix-run/operator_prod_equals.rst

 .. cpp:function:: void operator*=(scalar_type const a)

-   Adds a scalar to every entry of the matrix in-place.
+   Multiplies every entry of the matrix by a scalar in-place.

-   :param a: the scalar to add to every entry of ``this``.
+   :param a: the scalar to multiply every entry of ``this``.

    :returns: (None)